-This section describes what is included with the printer, and provides an overview of common printer features, including opening and closing the printer and reporting any problems.
+This section describes what you get in your shipping box and provides an overview of printer features.
+This includes procedures that describe how to open and close the printer and report any problems.

-GT-SeriesTM Thermal Printers 2
+GC420t [TM] Thermal Printers 2

 What's in the Box?
 3

 Unpack and Inspect the Printer 3

 Your Printer 4

 Printer Features 5

-Operator Controls 6
+Operator Controls.
+6